 For x-ray imaging, a person is positioned so that the body part to be evaluated is between the x-ray source and a device that records the image.
-The examiner goes behind a screen that blocks x-rays and runs the x-ray machine for only a few seconds.
+The examiner goes behind a screen that blocks x-rays and runs the x-ray machine for only a fraction of a second.
 The person must remain still when the x-ray is taken.
 Several x-rays may be taken to obtain images from different angles.

-An x-ray beam is passed through the part body to be evaluated.
+An x-ray beam is aimed at the body part to be evaluated.
 Different tissues block different amounts of the x-rays, depending on the tissue’s density.
 The x-rays that pass through are recorded on a film or radiation detector plate, producing an image that shows the different levels of tissue density.
 The denser the tissue, the more x-rays it blocks and the whiter the image:

-Plain x-rays are typically the first imaging test done to evaluate the arms, spine, legs, or chest.
+Plain x-rays are typically the first imaging test done to evaluate the arms, legs, or chest and sometimes the spine and abdomen.
 These body parts contain important structures with very different densities that are easily distinguished on x-rays.
 Thus, x-rays are used to detect the following:

 Fractures: The almost white bone contrasts clearly with the gray muscles around it.